tomstark99/cenm-deployment-local/README.md

     Again, make a note of the zone token that is returned in case you need it later (for example if you are using the angel service)

-15. Run the `setupAuth.sh` script to add users to the auth service

-    To grant your users access to the new subzone, replace the `<SUBZONE_ID>` with the id returned from
+15. To grant your users access to the new subzone, replace the `<SUBZONE_ID>` with the id returned from

     ```shell
     ./cenm context login -s http://127.0.0.1:8089 -u config-maintainer -p <password>